durgeshKrishna/DurgeshKrishna_EI_Project/README.md

 MasalaTeaDecorator, GingerTeaDecorator, CardamomTeaDecorator: Concrete decorator classes.

 DecoratorPattern: The main class that shows how a simple tea can be decorated with multiple additions.

+🏠 Smart Home System
+Use Case Overview
+The Smart Home System is a console-based application designed to simulate the backend of a smart home environment.
+It allows users to manage and control various smart devices (lights, door locks, thermostats) through a central hub.
+The system supports scheduling device operations, automating tasks with triggers, grouping devices for simultaneous control, and viewing system logs.

+Functionalities
+Device Management: Add, remove, and control individual smart devices.

+Scheduling: Set commands for devices to execute at a specified time.

+Automation: Create triggers that perform an action when a condition is met.

+Group Control: Create groups of devices to turn them all on or off with a single command.

+Status Reporting: View the current status of all connected devices.

+System Logging: View a log of all actions performed in the system.

+🧩 Design Patterns Used
+1. Factory Method Pattern
+Purpose: To create instances of various device types without exposing the instantiation logic to the client.
+This pattern provides an interface for creating objects in a superclass but allows subclasses to alter the type of objects that will be created.

+Relation to Use Case: The SmartHomeHub uses the DeviceFactory to dynamically create Light, DoorLock, or Thermostat objects based on user input, which decouples the hub from concrete device classes.

+Classes Involved: DeviceFactory, Device, Light, DoorLock, Thermostat.

+2. Proxy Pattern
+Purpose: To provide a surrogate or placeholder for another object to control access to it.
+The proxy wraps the real object and can add functionality like logging, access control, or lazy loading.

+Relation to Use Case: Every device added to the SmartHomeHub is wrapped in a DeviceProxy.
+This controls access to the real device and can be extended to add features like permission checks without modifying the device's code.

+Classes Involved: DeviceProxy, Device.

+3. Observer Pattern
+Purpose: To define a subscription mechanism to notify multiple objects about any events that happen to the object they are observing.

+Relation to Use Case: The structure is in place for devices to be updated on system changes.
+Each Device implements the DeviceObserver interface, allowing it to receive updates and react accordingly, such as the Thermostat checking its temperature.

+Classes Involved: DeviceObserver, Device.

+4. Command Pattern (Implicit)
+Purpose: Encapsulates a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.

+Relation to Use Case: Schedule and Trigger objects encapsulate a request (e.g., "turn on device 1") and its context (time or condition).
+The SmartHomeHub stores and manages these command objects, decoupling the request from the immediate execution logic.

+Classes Involved: Schedule, Trigger, SmartHomeHub.

+🗂️ Classes and Their Responsibilities
+Device.java: Abstract base class defining common properties and methods for all devices; also implements the DeviceObserver interface.

+Light.java: Concrete implementation of Device for light devices.

+Thermostat.java: Concrete implementation of Device for thermostat devices.

+DoorLock.java: Concrete implementation of Device for door lock devices.

+DeviceFactory.java: Factory class for creating various device instances based on type.

+DeviceProxy.java: Proxy class that wraps around real devices to control access.

+DeviceObserver.java: The observer interface for device status updates.

+SmartHomeHub.java: The central hub for managing all devices, schedules, triggers, and groups.

+Schedule.java: Represents scheduling information for a device command.

+Trigger.java: Represents a trigger that automates a device action based on a condition.

+DeviceGroup.java: Represents a collection of devices that can be controlled together.

+Main.java: The entry point of the application for handling all user interaction.

+🛠️ Compiling and Executing
+To compile and execute the project, navigate to the root directory (EXERCISE_2/Smart Home System/) and use the following commands.

+Compile all source files:

+Bash

+javac */*.java *.java
+Run the application:

+Bash

+java Main
+🛠️ Tech Stack
+Programming Language
+Java: The primary language used for implementing the Smart Home System.
+Java's object-oriented principles and robust ecosystem perfectly support the design patterns and architecture used in this project.

+JDK Version
+JDK 17: The project is developed and tested using Java Development Kit (JDK) version 17, which provides a stable and feature-rich environment.

+Build and Execution
+Java Compiler (javac): Used to compile the Java source code into bytecode.

+Java Runtime (java): Executes the compiled Java bytecode to run the application.

+Version Control
+Git: Used for version control, allowing for tracking changes and managing the codebase.

+📞 Contact Information
+Gmail: durgeshkrishna615@gmail.com

+GitHub: durgeshKrishna